What is the best type of drink to go with steak?

 You don’t need to be a drinks expert to find a great pairing between what you have on your plate and what you have to drink with it.
 Decide what you want to drink, go with what you feel like; but, if you want a quick guide for the next time you are considering which drink to have with your meal, please read on.

 ‘The classic go to, or, the traditional accompanier’, this is often the response given about red wine when sitting down with a great steak and wondering what to wet the pallet with.
 The tannins in red wine (which are the elements that create a drying feeling in your mouth) are softened by the fat (marbling) content of the steak.
 The browning that occurs when you cook meat over heat develops flavours from sweet to savoury, this means you need a drink with a real body & boldness to stand up to them.
-We recommend a Grant Burge Miamba Shiraz with the Rib Eye cut.
+We recommend a Grant Burge Miamba Shiraz with our slow cooked Prime Rib.
 This is a classic red that is strong and complex, complementing the full flavour of this cut of meat.

 Contrary to belief, white wine can also work exceptionally well with a nice steak.
 The suggestion here is you should look for a full bodied and fruity white wine.
 Often the sauce that you are enjoying with the steak and the steaks fat content will determine which white wine you will choose to enjoy.

 Well, this is an utter no brainer.
 As the Australian culture is based on drinking a beer while cooking a steak on the barbie there is already a solid culture here.
 Now, many here will just pull up to a steak with their favourite beer in hand but there is actually a bit of room to move around what actually pairs nicely with the cut of meat you are eating.
 Again, sauce and the fat content of the steak will determine which beer will “work” better with which pull of beef.
-We recommend a Pacific Ale with the Rib Eye cut.
+We recommend a Pacific Ale with our slow cooked Prime Rib.
 The fruity flavour is cleansing and will complement the full flavour of this cut of meat.

 Growing in popularity, the pairing of an amazing whiskey with a fantastic steak has taken off.
 The whiskey, with an amazing range of tastes and aromas are just as varied as wines offering different yet subtle flavours when paired with your choice of steak.
 Working well with the fat content of the steak, the fat coats the mouth, then taking a sip of the whiskey the flavours that have dissolved in that fat will rapidly release into the mouth.